PatnosDD/Hollow-Knight-PsVita/README.md

 ---

+### Transferring Save Files
+If you are updating from an older version of the game, your save files need to be moved to a new directory.
+Follow these steps:

+1. **Locate Old Save Files**:
+   Navigate to `ux0:data` and identify all files starting with `user...`.

+2. **Move Files**:
+   Copy these files and transfer them to the new save directory:
+   `ux0:data/HollowKnight`.

+3. **Verify**:
+   Ensure all save files are properly placed in the `HollowKnight` folder.

+---

 ### Troubleshooting
 - Ensure that your PS Vita is properly overclocked.
 - Verify that you have the correct game version (Steam or GOG) and have followed the steps for your version.